stevef00/demosite/README.md

 - **Move** transfers the title to the other list (owned ↔ wishlist).
 - **Delete** permanently removes the title.

 Both actions show a confirmation dialog before the change is applied.
+Use the **+** button in the header to open a dialog for adding a new title to either list.

 ## Project Structure